deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 the documents must match.
 If the `strict` mode is selected, the system also checks that the date of the last modification (`mtime`) has not changed.
 By default, the command uses the `strict` mode.
-If the `verify` command fails, an error message is issued and a non-zero status code is returned.
+If the `verify` command fails, an error message is printed to `stderr` and a non-zero status code is returned.

 ```console
 $ datashed verify --mode permissive